 Collies and other herding breeds such as border collies, Old English sheepdogs, and Shetland sheepdogs are more likely to have the MDR1 gene mutation, putting them at higher risk for toxic effects if given Ivermectin, as well as certain other drugs.
 Is it safe to use an Ivermectin-based product to prevent heartworm infections in these dogs?

 Collies and Ivermectin Safety

-Symptoms of Ivermectin Intolerance
+Symptoms of Ivermectin Toxicity

 - Pupil Dilation: One of the most common early symptoms is the dilation of the pupils and increased sensitivity to light.
 This can progress to blindness.

 - Motor Impairment: As the symptoms progress, dogs can fall or stagger as they stand or walk.
 They can also seem disoriented and unresponsive to you.

-Treatment for Ivermectin Intolerance
+Treatment for Ivermectin Toxicity

 The MDR1 gene mutation cannot be treated or cured, however, your dog can be treated for symptoms of toxicity to a drug like Ivermectin.
 Your vet will try to manage the symptoms your dog is experiencing.
 This will include supportive care like giving your dog fluids, other drugs, and supplemental oxygen to control its symptoms.
 Dogs with severe neurologic signs might also need a feeding tube and/or to be put on a ventilator to help them breathe.
 This kind of care usually requires referral to a specialty hospital with specialized equipment.
 A full recovery can take days to weeks and requires intensive care.
 For these reasons, it is best to be cautious with herding breeds and discuss any possible concerns with your veterinarian prior to drug administration.